entira/entira.github.io/_pages/about.md

 Last year I started with sailing.
 The idea of a floating base for remote sea kayak expeditions has been in my head for a long time.

 I'm an IT consultant for a living.
+You can [support me](/secondhand) by buying a used equipments from previous expeditions [here](/secondhand)!